geoffreymcgill/sariabuqoura/frameworks/nistcsf.md

 Ideally, the CSF will be used to address `cybersecurity risks` alongside other risks of the enterprise, including those that are `financial`, `privacy`, `supply chain`, `reputational`, `technological`, or `physical` in nature.

+The CSF describes desired outcomes that are intended to be understood by a broad audience,including executives, managers, and practitioners, regardless of their cybersecurity expertise.

 > [!NOTE] Outcomes
 > * Outcomes are clear, measurable security results that an organization aims to achieve.